datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 ---
 title: Repositories
+description: >-
-description: 'This chapter digs a little deeper into how Git stores information and how you can explore a repository''s history.'
+  This chapter digs a little deeper into how Git stores information and how you can explore a repository's history.
 ---

 ## How does Git store information?